Listen to This Article:

 Executive chefs usually have several years of experience in the industry.
 Those who have this culinary job as their goal may be able to speed up the process by getting their culinary education.

-While earning their culinary arts degree, students will study the cooking basics, but they’ll also be exposed to restaurant operations and hierarchy, accounting concepts, pricing and cost control, and many of the other skills that are key to being a successful executive chef.
+While earning their culinary arts degree, students may study the cooking basics, but they may also be exposed to restaurant operations and hierarchy, accounting concepts, pricing and cost control, and many of the other skills that are key to being a successful executive chef.

 Skills and Experience